-Online Review Defamation – Points to Consider
+Proving Online Review Defamation

 Defamatory Google Reviews

-When they’re positive, Google Reviews can be a major boon to a business as they can help you interact with customers and increase your footfall.
+When they’re positive, Google Reviews can be a major boost to a business as they can help you interact with customers and increase your footfall.
 Even negative reviews have their benefits if they’re honest and reasonable – they can help you see areas your business can improve.

 It’s no secret that it is the most popular search engine, but how does Google know if a bad review is defamation?

 Google has an automatic spam filter that aims to detect reviews that are not authentic, relevant and useful, but it is not perfect and defamation in a Google review may not get picked up.
 If a business receives a defamatory Google review, they can ask Google to take it down, but it will only do so if the review breaks one of Google’s policies.
 They will not take down a review just because a business doesn’t like it or if there is a debate about facts (as they have no way of discerning who is in the right).